short-d/short/CONTRIBUTING.md

 - Organizing or participating sync meetings

-After 2 months of consistent high quality contributions, you will receive an invitation to join the core team, where people together plan the product roadmap for Short, design complex systems, create new libraries, building distributed cloud infrastructure & drive innovations.
+After 2 months of consistent high quality contributions, you will receive an invitation to join the core team, where people together plan the product roadmap for Short, write design docs, build complex systems, create libraries, invent new distributed cloud infrastructure & drive innovations.

 We are specificly looking for the following characters for the potential member of the core team: